 In continually reminding everyone of his experience, he unknowingly discounts and devalues theirs.
 He uses his experience as a bludgeon to cut conversations he doesn't like short and to remind his charges who's really in charge.

 Experience, it has been said, can be a tremendous teacher.
 Yet, in this case, it can also be a divider.
-As you continue to grow your own executive career, be careful not to use your own experience as a defensive shield or as a tool for quieting different opinions in your organisation.

 If you play it just right, others will recognise your experience and what you've learned from it without you having to remind them of it.